Life skills

-Life skills are abilities for adaptive and positive behavior that enable humans to deal effectively with the demands and challenges of life.
+Life skills have been defined as "abilities for adaptive and positive behavior that enable humans to deal effectively with the demands and challenges of life".
 This concept is also termed as psychosocial competency.
 The subject varies greatly depending on social norms and community expectations but skills that function for well-being and aid individuals to develop into active and productive members of their communities are considered as life skills.

 Enumeration and categorization

 The UNICEF Evaluation Office suggests that "there is no definitive list" of psychosocial skills;

 nevertheless UNICEF enumerates psychosocial and interpersonal skills that are generally well-being oriented, and essential alongside literacy and numeracy skills.
 Since it changes its meaning from culture to culture and life positions, it is considered a concept that is elastic in nature.
 But UNICEF acknowledges social and emotional life skills identified by Collaborative for Academic, Social and Emotional Learning (CASEL).
 Life skills are a product of synthesis: many skills are developed simultaneously through practice, like humor, which allows a person to feel in control of a situation and make it more manageable in perspective.
 It allows the person to release fears, anger, and stress & achieve a qualitative life.

 For example, decision-making often involves critical thinking ("what are my options?") and values clarification ("what is important to me?"), ("How do I feel about this?").
 Ultimately, the interplay between the skills is what produces powerful behavioral outcomes, especially where this approach is supported by other strategies.

-Life skills can vary from financial literacy, through substance-abuse prevention, to therapeutic techniques to deal with disabilities such as autism.